China mounts detailed defence of South China Sea reclamation

 The islands and reefs would also meet the demands for China's military defence, Hua said without elaborating.

-It is rare for China to give such detail about its plans for the artificial islands.
-The rapid reclamation taking place on seven reefs has alarmed other claimants and drawn U.S. criticism, including from Defence Secretary Ash Carter, who is visiting Japan and South Korea this week.
+It's rare for China to give such detail about its plans for the artificial islands.
+The rapid reclamation taking place on seven reefs has alarmed other claimants and drawn U.S. criticism, including from Defense Secretary Ash Carter, who is visiting Japan and South Korea this week.

 "The relevant construction is a matter that is entirely within the scope of China's sovereignty.
 It is fair, reasonable, lawful, it does not affect and is not targeted against any country.
 It is beyond reproach," Hua added.